-Optical test equipment or optical measuring instruments are used to measure and characterize the physical properties of light.
+Optical test equipment or optical measurement equipment are used to measure and characterize the physical properties of light.
 The insatiable demand for higher capacity in communication networks has fueled the need for highly precise optical test solutions.
 In addition, precision optical measurements are essential to optical research applications for biophotonics, environmental sensing, and consumer products.

 R&D engineers, academic researchers, manufacturing engineers, and field service personnel depend on precision optical test equipment to ensure design and performance specifications, production quality, and network health.
 For more than thirty years, Yokogawa (formerly Ando) has delivered quality, consistency, ease of use, and market leadership for optical test applications.

 What is a spectrum analyzer?
 See related Products, Yokogawa Optical Spectrum Analyzer for AQ63 Series optical analyzer specifications, the spectrum analyzer definition, and the operating principles of optical equipment.

 A Michelson interferometer-based optical wavelength meter with high measurement performance and excellent cost performance that meets measurement needs from optical devices to optical transmission equipment.